History of Darien, Connecticut: Middlesex Parish in the American Revolution

 Near the start of the American Revolution, General George Washington and 19,000 of his men marched from Boston to New York City, passing through Middlesex Parish.
 The main road then was the route that was named "Old Kings Highway" in the early 20th century, although back then it was called the Country Road in Middlesex Parish (the Country Road followed the route of the present Post Road west of the intersection of the Post Road and present Old Kings Highway and east of that it ran along the route of today's Old Kings Highway).
 It becomes Flax Hill Road in Norwalk, another part of the route Washington's army followed.

 During the American Revolution, Middlesex Parish was controlled by Patriots but frequently raided by local Tories who had fled to British-controlled Lloyd's Neck on Long Island.
 Often, their property had been confiscated and the raids offered them vengeance, recompense or both.
 They would row across the Sound on whaleboats to steal food and clothes for their families.
 The raids could be deadly, and on foggy or moonless nights Patriots had to keep especially wary.

 At about the time of the American Revolution, Middlesex Parish had 67 Anglican families and 86 who were members of the Middlesex Society (the Congregational church).
 Anglicans tended to be Tories while Congregationalists tended toward the Patriot cause.

-They disrupted services at the meetinghouse on July 22, 1781, captured Dr. Mather and 26 other men, and transported them across the Sound.
-Dr. Mather with 26 of his parishioners suffered 5 months in British prisons in New York City before those who survived their confinement were exchanged and returned to their homes.
+Tory raiders disrupted services at the meetinghouse on July 22, 1781, captured Dr. Mather and 26 other men, and transported them across the Sound.
+The captives suffered five months in British prisons in New York City before those who survived their confinement were exchanged and returned to their homes.